Jeremy Kyle Show guest had taken four drug overdoses, inquest told

 Dr Rehman said that not all of Mr Dymond’s medical records connected to his mental health were available on his system at the time of the consultation.

-The court was told that he had also attempted to cut his wrists in December 2002.
+The court was told he had also attempted to cut his wrists in December 2002.

 When Mr Dymond was assessed by the acute mental health team, he had “suicidal thoughts” but denied “any concrete plan”, the inquest heard.

-He had told the medics that he had been depressed for four to eight weeks since splitting up with his partner, and that he told them that his “wife feels he is a narcissist”.
+He had told the medics he had been depressed for four to eight weeks since splitting up with his partner, and that his “wife feels he is a narcissist”.

 The assessment said there was not an “enduring mental health illness present” and Mr Dymond was referred back to the community mental health team, the court was told.

-Dr Rehman said that he saw Mr Dymond again on March 29 when he prescribed him the antidepressant Sertraline.
+Dr Rehman said he saw Mr Dymond again on March 29 when he prescribed him the anti-depressant Sertraline.

+After telling him there was no GP available to speak to, the member of staff recorded: “He grabbed my hand and begged me to go and ask.”

+He was “not pleased” when a doctor’s reluctance to write a letter was relayed to him, the inquest heard.

-The inquest heard that Mr Dymond saw a nurse practitioner on April 10, when he asked for a letter to say he was not depressed or taking anti-depressants so that he could go on a television show to take a lie detector test.
+The court was also told that Mr Dymond saw a nurse practitioner on April 10, when he asked for a letter to say he was not depressed or taking anti-depressants so that he could go on a television show to take a lie detector test.

 He had handed back the anti-depressants unused, but the nurse refused to write the letter.